Hemp grown for fiber, grain, oil, or for seed stock production is going to differ from hemp grown cannabinoids/essential oils most of the time.

 Soil Testing For Heavy Metals https://hemp.ces.ncsu.edu/2019/05/updated-soil-testing-for-heavy-metals/

-Harvest can be difficult to determine but growers will want to consider THC content as their plants mature. (insert modified figure from paper that shows THC and CBD with citation).
+Harvest can be difficult to determine but growers will want to consider THC content as their plants mature.
 Currently, the most accurate way to determine harvest is to monitor both THC and CBD through third party lab testing.
 ISO certified labs include: ProVerde labs and Botanacor are two popular labs that do potency testing.
 Once flowering begins many growers send samples to labs every week to two weeks.
+Other Testing Labs

 - More links from University-based research can be found below.

 - Angelova, V., Ivanova, R., Delibaltova, V., & Ivanov, K. (2004).
 Bio-accumulation and distribution of heavy metals in fibre crops (flax, cotton and hemp).
 Industrial crops and products, 19(3), 197-205.